DGTCentaurMods/DGTCentaurMods/README.md

 ## Contributors welcome!

 If you can offer some time and effort to the project please get in contact!
-Everybody is more than welcomed!
+Everybody is more than welcome!